rothgar/awesome-tmux/README.md

   - [tmux-sessionist](https://github.com/tmux-plugins/tmux-sessionist) Lightweight tmux utils for manipulating sessions
   - [tmux-sidebar](https://github.com/tmux-plugins/tmux-sidebar) A sidebar with the directory tree for the current path.
 Tries to make tmux more IDE like.
   - [tmux-tpm](https://github.com/tmux-plugins/tpm) Tmux Plugin Manager
   - [tmux-urlview](https://github.com/tmux-plugins/tmux-urlview) Quickly open any url on your terminal window!
+(No commits since 2016, see tmux-urlscan for a maintained alternative.)
   - [tmux-yank](https://github.com/tmux-plugins/tmux-yank) Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.
   - [vim-tmux-focus-events](https://github.com/tmux-plugins/vim-tmux-focus-events) Make terminal vim and tmux work better together.